datreeio/datree/examples/Siddhu-Custom-Policies-/README.md

 These policies are specified in the `dnsPolicy` field of a PodSpec.

 ### When this rule is failing?
-If the `dndPolicy` key is missing from the spec section:
+If the `dndPolicy` key is missing from the template.spec section:
 ```
 kind: Deployment
 spec:
   replicas: 2
   template:
+     metadata:
+     spec:
+       container:

 ```
 __OR__ a different `dnsPolicy` value is used:
 ```
 kind: Deployment
 spec:
-  replicas: 3
+  replicas: 2
-  dnsPolicy: Ab
   template:
+     metadata:
+     spec:
+       container:
+       dnsPolicy: ab
 ```

 ## Ensure custom nodeselector has pre-defined disktype value